wbx1727031/WoodSKE/README.md

 # WoodSKE
 An algorithm to extract skeletons from discrete point clouds of tree branches collected by terrestrial laser scanners --
      This study developed the WoodSKE method to extract 'skeletons' from discrete point clouds of tree branches collected by 'terrestrial laser scanners (TLSs)' for assessing their inclination angles (IAs).
 A TLS point cloud of tree branches is firstly contracted according to the pointwise local point distribution pattern to extract its coarse skeleton.
-Then, the coarse skeleton is thinned and optimized by a noise-filtering method. <br>
+Then, the coarse skeleton is thinned and optimized by a noise-filtering method.
+--
 This algorithm has been published in International Journal of Applied Earth Observations and Geoinformation.<br>

 **DOI**: